19.5 Presentation of indexes

 wages 12–21, 48–50

-The first or only index in a work typically begins on a new recto, although subsequent indexes can begin on a new page.
+The first or only index in a work typically begins on a new recto, though subsequent indexes can begin on a new page.

 The samples below show the two basic styles of typographic design for indexes, the subentries being either set out (or indented) or run on (or run in).
-The set-out style uses a new (indented) line for each sub-entry; it is therefore clearer than the run-on style, although it takes up more room.
-In the set-out style, avoid further subdivision of subentries if possible, as this can result in complicated and space-wasting structures.
+The set-out style uses a new (indented) line for each sub entry; it is therefore clearer than the run-on style, though it takes up more room.
+In the set-out style, avoid further subdivision of subentries if possible, as this can result in complicated and space wasting structures.
 In the run-on style, subentries do as the name suggests: they run on and are separated from the main entry—and each other—by a semicolon.
 They are indented appropriately to distinguish them from the heading.
+Sub-subentries should be avoided entirely in run-on style.
 Take particular care that the arrangement is logical and consistent, since the style’s density makes it more difficult to read.

 Viking 43, 44, 53